-Start with one of your greatest fears—not to be confused with things generically considered scary.
-Whether it’s something trivial like clowns or something huge like losing a child, the best stories start with something personal.
+Story ideas can come from anywhere, but for a scary story, start with one of your greatest fears—not to be confused with things generically considered scary.
+Whether it’s something trivial like clowns or fear of heights or something traumatic like losing a child, the best stories start with something personal.

-So what scares you?
-Explore it for a while and take that fear to its darkest place.
+So what real world fears scare you?
+Explore it and take that absolute fear to its darkest place.
 Now, how do you get your readers there with you?

 2. Identify your main character

-Personally, my favorite horror characters are often the ones can’t be trusted.
+Personally, my favorite horror characters are often the ones that can’t be trusted.

 3. Work the suspense